Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 Add the exceptions and exit.

-Now, the resouce will be allowed for deployment.
+Now, the resource will be allowed for deployment.
 Refer [Kyverno documentation](https://release-1-13-0.kyverno.io/docs/writing-policies/exceptions/) on adding exceptions.
-If you don't want to edit the policy exception and deploy your image for some testing, you can add the label `prepend-registry: disable` and deploy the resource(not a recommended approach).
+If you don't want to edit the policy exception and deploy your image for some testing, you can add the label `prepend-registry: disable` and deploy the resource.
+This is NOT a recommended approach though.

 #### Policy customization through redeploying the chart